A Beautiful Planet: Computer-generated spaceflight scenes

 A Beautiful Planet starts and ends with two computer-generated "trips" past stars in the Earth's region of the Milky Way Galaxy.
 Both scenes are based on astronomical catalog data and actual telescopic observations, and both were created by the National Center for Supercomputing Applications at the University of Illinois Urbana-Champaign.
 The film's first scene begins with a viewpoint “below” the plane of the Milky Way, continuing past neighboring stars and ending at the Sun, and one of the movie’s final scene begin with facing the Space Station and ends at the Earth-like planet Kepler-186f, 500 light years away.

 Reception

-This movie received a 100% rating on Rotten Tomatoes and a 78% audience-enjoyment rating from the 13 reviews.

-The Guardian called it a "large-format eye-opener [which] achieves a breathtaking new perspective on Earthly life," while another appraisal in The New York Times asked, "how can your eyes not bug out when given 3-D views of Earth, taken from space, on a stories-high [IMAX] screen?"
+Writing for The Guardian, Mike McCahill called it a "large-format eye-opener [which] achieves a breathtaking new perspective on Earthly life," while another appraisal in The New York Times, Ken Jaworowski asked, "how can your eyes not bug out when given 3-D views of Earth, taken from space, on a stories-high [IMAX] screen?"